Falling Wedge

 • A breakout above the wedge confirms the trend reversal, signalling a shift to bullish momentum.

-• Target price – Measure the wedge height (widest part of the pattern) and add it to the breakout level.
+• Target Price: Measure the widest height of the wedge and add to breakout level

 error: Content is protected !!